AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: Overview of

 \section{Overview of \sys}

-We propose \sys, an RL training system for LLMs that exploits the inherent sparsity of policy updates to operate efficiently over commodity networks, addressing two barriers absent in datacenter fabrics~(\autoref{sec:existing-systems}). \autoref{fig:system-arch} illustrates the resulting architecture.
+We propose \sys, an RL training system for LLMs that addresses three commodity-network barriers (\autoref{sec:existing-systems}) by exploiting three properties of RL workflows, without sacrificing model accuracy: \textit{fine-grained sparsity} of per-step weight updates ($\sim$1\%, \autoref{sec:challenges}) compresses weight transfers (C1); \textit{decomposability} of sparse deltas enables streaming overlap with rollout generation that hides WAN latency (C1); and \textit{independence} of rollout tasks enables elastic per-task scheduling and publish--subscribe delta dissemination, absorbing heterogeneity and dynamic membership (C2, C3).

-\para{Deployment model.} \sys targets a deployment where a centralized Trainer runs on a well-provisioned cluster while inference capacity is distributed across multiple cloud providers or geographic regions.
-As shown in \autoref{fig:system-arch}, the Trainer Hub connects to regional Relays over cross-cloud links up to 10~Gbps, depending on provider peering and network conditions.
-This model matches the actor-learner workflow common in LLM RL post-training: Actors generate rollouts while the Trainer updates the policy, and the system must tolerate stale Actors without stalling progress.
-By designing for bandwidth-constrained networks, \sys handles cross-cloud deployments where academic groups and small organizations aggregate GPU capacity from multiple providers.
+\para{Deployment model.} \sys targets a deployment where a centralized Trainer runs on a well-provisioned cluster while inference capacity is distributed across multiple cloud providers or geographic regions. \autoref{fig:system-arch} illustrates the resulting architecture.
+The Trainer Hub connects to regional Relays over cross-cloud links up to 10~Gbps, depending on provider peering and network conditions.

 \para{System components.} The architecture comprises two logical tiers (\autoref{fig:system-arch}).
 The \textbf{Trainer Hub} serves as the coordinator for policy state.
-It runs the policy optimizer (e.g., GRPO) on a well-provisioned cluster (e.g., H100s) interconnected via high-speed RDMA fabric, maintains a \textbf{Job Ledger} tracking posted and accepted work, and operates a \textbf{Checkpoint Store} holding versioned sparse deltas and collected rollouts. \textbf{Rollout Actors} are distributed Rollout Actors spanning heterogeneous hardware across geographic regions (H100, A100, and L40 clusters in the figure); they receive policy deltas, claim prompts, generate rollouts locally, and return results.
+It runs the policy optimizer (e.g., GRPO) on a well-provisioned cluster (e.g., H100s) interconnected via high-speed RDMA fabric, maintains a \textbf{Job Ledger} tracking posted and accepted work, and operates a \textbf{Checkpoint Store} holding versioned sparse deltas and collected rollouts. \textbf{Rollout Actors} span heterogeneous hardware across geographic regions (H100, A100, and L40 clusters in the figure); they receive policy deltas, claim prompts, generate rollouts locally, and return results.
 In each region, one Actor is designated as the \textbf{Relay}, a dual-role node that both generates rollouts and serves as a regional proxy.
 The Relay caches the current policy version $v_t$ and forwards deltas to peer Actors in its region, reducing cross-region traffic from $O(N)$ transfers to one per region.

 \para{Workflow.} \sys enforces a strict one-step policy lag~\cite{zhong2025streamrl}, bounding staleness while allowing rollouts, update transfer, and version preparation to overlap across regions.
 In \autoref{fig:system-arch}, the data plane carries two types of traffic: gray arrows denote rollout traffic and blue arrows denote sparse delta transfer.
 The control plane handles job coordination through time-bounded leases: the Job Ledger issues prompts to Actors, and Actors later submit results.
 Each iteration proceeds through five stages, as annotated in \autoref{fig:system-arch}.
 The Job Ledger issues prompts to Actors (\ding{192}), which generate rollouts on their active version $\pi_v$.
 Completed rollouts flow back (\ding{193}) to the Checkpoint Store, where they are aggregated for training.
 The optimizer consumes the collected rollouts and produces the updated policy $\pi_{v+1}$ (\ding{194}).
 The update is encoded as a sparse delta $\mathcal{D}_{v+1}$, stored in the Checkpoint Store (\ding{195}), and transferred outward through Relays.
 Relays forward $\mathcal{D}_{v+1}$ (\ding{196}) and Actors activate the new version between batches, while laggards catch up asynchronously without blocking other regions.
 Lease expiry automatically returns orphaned prompts to the pool, avoiding global stalls on stragglers.